brigand/react-mixin/README.md

 ![travis](https://travis-ci.org/brigand/react-mixin.svg)

+### Note: mixins are basically dead.
+Only use this as a migration path for legacy code.
+Prefer [High Order Components](https://facebook.github.io/react/docs/higher-order-components.html).

 Want to use ES6/CoffeeScript/TypeScript/{InsertNoun}Script classes, and mixins?

 React doesn't have anything built in for this, but don't worry!
 This package implements